How to Choose Where to Live in Portugal

 I don’t remember much about driving through except zooming past a packed beach as we raced to Lisbon trying to drop our rental car off by 9am.
 Not the most formal introduction.

-When we first started talking about really doing this, our idea was to apply for the Portugal Golden visa and buy a Golden Visa property to turn into a bed and breakfast.
+When we first started talking about really doing this—really how to move to Portugal—our idea was to apply for the Portugal Golden visa and buy a Golden Visa property to turn into a bed and breakfast.
 In a classic me being me move, I immediately got online and started searching for bed and breakfasts for sale in Portugal.
 Within 10 minutes I had found the perfect place.
 The list price was $1.25 million, and we were only about $1.2 million shy.
 While I knew that property was a pipe dream, I couldn’t keep my mind from wandering to what if…

 What if we lived across the river from a tiny village?
 What if our kids went to the local school and spoke Portuguese, and we had an organic garden and fruit trees, and raised goats and made goat cheese, and chickens and alpacas, and a boat to take our guests on the river?
 What if we could have all that, wouldn’t it be amazing???
 Let me tell you, this pandemic has had me thinking some crazy-ass thoughts, y’all.